Nickelodeon Kids' Choice Awards 2020 Winners: The Complete List

 Scarlett Johansson (Black Widow, Avengers: Endgame)

-Tom Holland (Spider-Man, Spider-Man: Far From Home and Avengers: Endgame)
+WINNER: Tom Holland (Spider-Man, Spider-Man: Far From Home and Avengers: Endgame)

 YouTube